Minnesota Court Records

 However, Minnesota practices a system such as this does not mean that the court will grant an individual a divorce “on-demand.”
 Even if the couple has agreed to a divorce, they still have to convince the court that it is necessary.

 In Minnesota, the petitioner only has to prove that the marriage is broken beyond repair, and the couple cannot get back together.
-This can be done by showing:
+This may be done by showing:

 - The judge that both parties have been living separately for 180 days (minimum)